afrancoto/WebMenu/README.md

-RHYTHMBOX Web Menu 0.8
+RHYTHMBOX Web Menu 0.9
 ======================

 Rhythmbox v2.9x plugin.
 With one click you can:
-- Search current playing song on Youtube.
+- Search current playing/selected song on Youtube.
 - Search its album on Wikipedia, AllMusic, RateYourMusic, DiscoGS, Facebook.
 - Search its artist on Wikipedia, AllMusic, RateYourMusic, DiscoGS, Facebook, Myspace, Torrentz.
 - Open the artist official website.